-By most European standards, Spain is a BIG country and at some stage you are going to have to get around it.
-Unlike many travel guides, I am not going to say, “It is easy and amazingly inexpensive to get from anywhere to everywhere”.
-Spain’s infrastructure varies between lamentable (public transport in rural areas and excessive (too many empty airports!).
-Let’s be more realistic
+These 60 million visitors and the 45 million or more residents all need to get around the country.
+How?
+By most European standards, Spain is a BIG country and at some stage you are going to have to travel from A to Z. Unlike many travel guides, I am not going to say, “It’s easy and amazingly inexpensive to get from anywhere to everywhere”.
+It is not!
+Spain’s infrastructure varies between lamentable (public transport in rural areas) and excessive (too many empty airports!) with everything in between.
+Let’s be more realistic.

 The national rail company is RENFE which covers the overwhelming majority of all rail journeys in Spain.
 Usually the services are fast, punctual and safe.
 Spain has one of the highest totals of high speed rail miles in the world.
 The challenge is that the route network is horribly thin and your journey may start a long way from any station.
 The RENFE site is in English but again be prepared for technical gremlins when booking.
 Prices vary from wallet sucking for immediate 1st class AVE (high speed) journeys to very reasonable, especially when they have special offers on.